Built heritage

 Reitdiep inlet, Garnwerd

 This old inlet used to connect the Reitdiep and the Oude Diepje.
-The check valve prevented the Oude Diepje from filling up with salt water at high tide.
+The check valve prevented the Oude Diepje from filling up with saltwater at high tide.
 This inlet can still be admired from the Reitdiep.

-Great Tjariet Culvert
+Great Tjariet culvert

-The culvert from 1903 located here is unique because of its masonry and the memorial stone that indicates its origin.
+The culvert from 1903 here is unique because of its masonry and the memorial stone that indicates its origin.

 Pumps

-The Waterwolf
+De Waterwolf

 Damsterdiep sewage pumping station

 The Damsterdiep sewage pumping station was built in 1928 to drain the new Plan Oost (Oosterparkwijk) urban expansion.
 The style of the building is cubist expressionism.
-The porch is decorated with a characteristic granite sculpture designed by sculptor W. Valk, which incorporates the year 1928.
+The entrance is decorated with a characteristic granite sculpture designed by sculptor W. Valk, which incorporates the year 1928.
 Inside the building, the original wall tiles and stained-glass windows are still present.

 Matsloot